 It seems that the more candles you blow out on your cake, the happier your life can be.
 It's known as the paradox of aging — so many things supposedly worsen with age, yet older people often have a better sense of overall well-being.

 Researchers continue to find explanations for the reasoning behind why happiness seems to increase with age.
-In the latest study, researchers surveyed more than 1,500 San Diego residents between the ages of 21 and 99, and found that those in their 20s were the most stressed out and depressed, while those in their 90s were the most content.
+In an earlier study, researchers surveyed more than 1,500 San Diego residents between the ages of 21 and 99, and found that those in their 20s were the most stressed out and depressed, while those in their 90s were the most content.

 The study was published in The Journal of Clinical Psychiatry.